Mabinuv/project_hpp/README.md

 # House Price Prediction
+####  A simple learning project

+### Description
 This is a simple ML project for house price prediction.
-The project is scoped to take a public available dataset and apply machine learning techniques and predict the sale price of unknown houses
+The project is scoped to take a public available dataset of house prices and apply machine learning techniques and predict the sale price of unknown houses

-More than the approach of simply applying machinelearning on random dataset, the whole scope of work is
+More than the approach of simply applying machinelearning on random dataset, the whole scope of work is:-

 * Understand and study Ml techniques and concepts as we progress in this project
 * To follow a structural approach in implementing a project